-The exciting fourth introduction in Johnny's French Heritage tomato series.
 Matures early with heavy yields of 8-14 oz. beautiful, heart-shaped fruit.
 Improved disease resistance over true heirlooms of similar type.
 Possesses excellent eating quality that is uncommon among modern hybrid greenhouse tomatoes.
-Cauralina's fruit has a meaty texture with no gel, making it perfect for sauce, canning, and salsa; but it also has a full, rich flavor great for fresh eating.
-Produces a tall plant with wispy foliage.
+Cauralina's fruit has a meaty texture with little gel, making it perfect for sauce, canning, and salsa; but it also has a full, rich flavor great for fresh eating.
+Produces a tall plant with wispy foliage and huge fruit clusters.
 High resistance to Fusarium wilt race 1, Fusarium crown and root rot, and tomato mosaic virus.
 NOTES: 1) Prune to single leader.
-2) Prune to 5 fruits per cluster, depending on desired fruit size.
-3) Prune off the first flower, or "king flower," to avoid producing abnormally large king fruit.
+2) Prune off the first flower, or "king flower," to avoid producing abnormally large king fruit.
 Indeterminate.
 Avg.
 206,200 seeds/lb.
 Packet: 15 seeds.

 Johnny's is committed to your success, every step of the way.

 We want you, our customer, to be 100% satisfied with all of our seeds, tools, and supplies.